hth73/hth73/README.md

 ---
 ### Brief description

-- 🧠 Currently, I'm learning a lot about automated installations of Ubuntu, Manjaro, NixOS, CoreOS using Packer, Vagrant, and Ansible.
-I'm also exploring OpenStack, Docker, and Kubernetes, along with many other areas of IT.
+- 🧠 Currently, I'm learning a lot about automated installations of Ubuntu, Manjaro, NixOS, and CoreOS using Packer, Vagrant, and Ansible.
+I'm also exploring OpenStack, Docker, Kubernetes, and many other areas of IT.
-- 🛠️ I'm also teaching myself a little Python right now so I can automate things as well.
-See my current project
+- 🛠️ I'm currently teaching myself Python to automate even more tasks and workflows.
+Feel free to check out my latest project.
 - 🖌️ I enjoy pencil drawing and photo manipulation using Adobe Photoshop.

 ### BinHarbor - Manage and update your local Linux binaries